kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 # <i class="fas fa-feather-alt"></i> Lab log

+**August, 2026:**
+Yang, Yunxia, and De-An each provided a wonderful talk at the ICIBM conference 2026.
+Cheers!

+**July, 2026:**
+Congratulations to Kulandai for receiving his K99 grant.
+Cheers!

+**July, 2026:**
+Congratulations to Kulandai for receiving his K99 grant.
+Cheers!

 **June, 2026:**
 Congratulations to Jiayi for being admitted to the Max Planck Institute for PhD study.
 Cheers!